Explore the Agenda

 9:30 am Navigating the Complexities of Co-Owned Ventures to Safeguard Strategic Partnerships

-Chief Operating Officer, Norwegian Mycelium
+COO, Norwegian Mycelium

 • Examining the different models of industry stakeholder collaboration to maximise the outcomes for both parties